Export to MAT format

 For analog boards, the units of the exported data are in V. EMG data from integrated devices are exported in μV or mV, depending on the units provided by the device.
 For other data types from integrated devices, the units are converted to SI units associated with the data type.

-Struct array with data from the force plates.
-The elements of the struct array contain the data of the respective force plates present in the file.
+The field Force contains a struct array with data from the force plates.
+The elements of the struct array contain the data per force plate.

 • ForcePlateName